 Another employee, Chioma Nwakibu, also saw Norwood March 11.
 She testified Norwood was wearing a different pair of pants that afternoon than the ones she wore in photographs taken when Norwood was discovered the following day, bound on a restroom floor.

 Brittany Norwood stands accused of first-degree murder in the case and her trial is ongoing.
-Prosecutors have said Norwood killed co-worker Jayna Murray at the shop and used up to eight instruments to injure her, including a knife, a hammer, a wrench, a mannequin peg and a merchandise peg.
+Prosecutors have said Norwood killed co-worker Jayna Murray at the shop and to injure her, including a knife, a hammer, a wrench, a mannequin peg and a merchandise peg.

 They say Murray had discovered Norwood attempting to steal from the store.
 Norwood staged the crime scene to make it appear as though the two women had been attacked and lied to police to cover up the crime, prosecutors said.